Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha/README.md

 ## Create a user flow

 This can be either be a **sign up and sign in** or a just **sign up** or user flow.
-Either way, the captcha will only be shown during sign up.
+Either way, the CAPTCHA will only be shown during sign up.

 1. [Follow these instructions](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows).
 If using an existing user flow, note that user flows must be of the "Recommended (next-generation preview)" version type.
 1. In the user flow settings, navigate to **User attributes** and select the **CaptchaUserResponseToken** claim.